Himanshu7667-hash/eCourts_Scraper/README.md

 # eCourts Scraper 🏛️

 ## 📖 Overview
-This project is part of my internship task — a Python script that scrapes cause lists from Indian eCourts website and downloads the PDF if available.
+A Python script that scrapes cause lists from Indian eCourts website and downloads the PDF if available.

 ## 🚀 Features
 - Fetch court cause lists automatically.